Heavy menstrual bleeding: Causes

+Pathophysiology

 HMB is associated with increased omega-6 AA in uterine tissues.
-The endometrium of women with HMB have higher levels of prostaglandin (E2, F2alpha and others) when compared with women with normal menses.
+The endometrium of people with HMB have higher levels of prostaglandin (E2, F2alpha and others) when compared with women with normal menses.
 It is thought that prostaglandins are a by product of omega 6 build up.
 Furthermore, prostaglandins have been found to trigger abnormal, painful uterine contractions, making it a source for targeted therapy.